The pros and cons of buying short term disability insurance outside your workplace

 Why you need short-term disability insurance and long-term disability insurance

 These two kinds of coverages are often complementary.
-In essence, they should work together to pay benefits that protect your income, as opposed to being an either/or choice.
+In essence, they should work together to pay benefits that protect at least 60% of your income, as opposed to being an either/or choice.
 In many respects, LTD and STD policies do the same thing, replacing a portion of your income when you’re sick or injured and unable to work.
-The benefits you receive can be used for anything you need, including:
+Though the benefit periods for these policies can vary, with short-term disability insurance typically covering 90-180 days and long-term disability insurance covering up to retirement.
+The disability benefits you receive can be used for anything you need, including:

 Rent or mortgage